Avram Specification

 },

-"checks": [
+"rules": [

-"death must not be earlier than birth",
+"death must not be earlier than birth, except for time-travelers",

-"birth only allowed before 1950 for privacy reasons"
+"description": "birth only allowed before 1950 for privacy reasons"

 ]